Program Specialist Visa Sponsorship Jobs in Washington

 Which visa types are most common for program specialist roles in Washington?

-The H-1B is the most common visa category for program specialist positions in Washington, provided the role requires a specific bachelor's degree or higher in a relevant field.
+The H-1B visa is the most common visa category for program specialist positions in Washington, provided the role requires a specific bachelor's degree or higher in a relevant field.
 Some positions at universities or nonprofit research institutions may qualify for cap-exempt H-1B petitions.
 Canadian and Mexican nationals may also qualify under the TN visa for certain program management classifications.

 Which cities in Washington have the most program specialist sponsorship jobs?